NathanBHay/Notes-Backup/Computer Science/Computer Architecture/CPU.md

 - **Centrally arbitrated** busses change the **bus master** with the **bus arbitrator** delegating these requests.
 - **Distributed arbitration** busses function through all devices being able to negotiate bus access.
 This is determined by a bus protocol which determines precedence.

+# Clocks
+A clock is used to schedule operations throughout devices on a computer.
+These clocks are usually made of a *crystal oscillator* which decrements a counter.
+This counter is on a system register for modern devices.
+In addition to time of day they provide device and software schedulers a way to order events. [[Operating System#Kernel Mode & System Calls|System Calls]] are able to access data from these clocks as to allow for [[Profiling|profiling]] in some cases.

+**Soft timers** are timers that don't enact interrupts to be checked, but rather are clocks created during [[Operating System#Kernel Mode & System Calls|kernel mode]] to be checked in user-mode once they are interrupted.

 # Control Unit
 The control unit (CU) directs the operation of the processor.
 The control unit also determines if the memory is in read or write mode and then tells the ALU operations to perform.
 It also performs the *fetch-decode-execute cycle* which is defined as:
 - **Fetch** where the *CU* gets the address of the *PC* and then increments it.